College Conduct Board and Code of Student Conduct

 The board comprises 16 students (eight juniors and eight seniors) who hear cases in teams of five members constituting a hearing board.
 Every board is assisted by an adviser who is a member of the student affairs staff.

 The Judicial Board uses the code of social conduct and policies of the college to evaluate cases.

 Students should be familiar with the examples cited in the Pohibited Conduct section, but should also be aware that this list does not constitute an exhaustive or complete list of prohibited conduct.

 Section 4 in the Student Code of Conduct identifies behavior that is offensive, not respectful and is voluntary.
 Specifically it is behavior of a kind that targets specific individuals because of race, sex, color, religious creed, national or ethnic origin, age, disability, gender identity, gender expression, or sexual orientation.

 Section 4 states that the offensiveness of such behavior should be measured by its gravity, whether it is repeated even after the student engaging in the behavior has been clearly told that it is offensive to another, and by the effect the behavior has on the community and the student or students toward whom it is directed.
 When a case pertaining to Section 4 is brought before the Judicial Board, a special board comprising four Smith community members in addition to the usual five student board members is held.
-For more information concerning Section 4, please refer to the FAQ section of the Judicial Board page.
+For more information concerning Section 4, please refer to the FAQ section of the College Conduct Board page.

 Please contact the College Conduct Board Chair for any questions or concerns.